 - Aerosol transmission

-- Guidance issued by UK government, other UK nations, other countries to amateur music groups
+- Guidance issued by other countries to amateur music groups

 - Risk Assessment of Coronavirus Infection in the Field of Music, University of Freiburg, latest update 17 July, translated into English.